-One of the core functionalities of ConSol CM is its interaction with an e-mail infrastructure.
-This makes it possible for the engineer to send manual e-mails and for the system to send automatic e-mails to customers and to engineers, as required in the respective process step.
-Obviously, ConSol CM has also to receive e-mails.
-This is done by retrieving e-mails from one or more mailboxes with ConSol CM-owned addresses.
+One of the core functionalities of ConSol CM is its interaction with an email infrastructure.
+This makes it possible for the engineer to send manual emails and for the system to send automatic emails to customers and to engineers, as required in the respective process step.
+Obviously, ConSol CM has also to receive emails.
+This is done by retrieving emails from one or more mailboxes with ConSol CM-owned addresses.
 For a detailed explanation of all interactions between the mail server and ConSol CM, please refer to the ConSol CM Administrator Manual and the ConSol CM Operations Manual.
-Here, only the workflow interactions are explained.
+In the current manual, only the workflow interactions are explained.